 - Missing sections (highlights, abstract, introduction, conflict of interest statement, etc.)

-- Make actual formatting changes or leave placeholders for missing information
+We won't make actual formatting changes or leave placeholders for missing information.

 - Correcting spelling and punctuation as per target journal instructions